brongan/TextToMorse/README.md

 # TextToMorse
-Command Line program that converts a inputed text string to morse code in audio and text
+Command Line program that converts an inputed text string to morse code in audio and text

 Credit for textToMorse.h Brent Frederisy.